 The best legal advice is to hire a DUI specialist to handle all aspects of GUIDING the path of your DUI through your West Virginia prosecution, on both protecting your driving privileges and trying to get your DUI reduced to reckless driving or some lesser criminal offense.

-West Virginia First Offense DUI Penalties Include Both an Administrative License Revocation Action and a Criminal Prosecution
+West Virginia DUI Charges First Offense Penalties Include Both an Administrative License Revocation Action and a Criminal Prosecution

 The crime of driving under the influence is treated very harshly by the WV Legislature, who put in place all WV DUI laws.
 Over 80% of all WV DUI arrests are made for a DUI first offense.
 This is fortunate, because for that other 20%, the harshest penalties are aimed at repeat offense drunk drivers, as well as any offender with a high blood alcohol content (BAC).
 This is when hiring a skilled and knowledgeable criminal defense attorney becomes critically important.